 Effects | ↑ local muscular endurance ↑ basic endurance |

 Strength endurance training forms the basis for developing strength.
 Overall, both general and local endurance are improved.
-The method requires moderate use of force in the range of 50 to 65% of the maximum force (one repetition maximum, 1 RM) with a high number of repetitions of well over 15 repetitions.
-In order to sustainably develop strength endurance, at least 8 training units should be completed within 4 weeks (Hottenrott & Neumann, 2016).
-The literature shows many similarities with regard to strength endurance training.
-However, there are small differences here and there.
-The table above shows you the basic characteristics of strength endurance training.
+The method requires moderate use of force in the range of 50 to 65% of the maximum force (one repetition maximum, 1 RM) with a high number of well over 15 repetitions.
+To sustainably develop strength endurance, at least 8 training units should be completed within 4 weeks (Hottenrott & Neumann, 2016).
+The literature shows many similarities concerning strength endurance training.
+However, there are slight differences here and there.
+The table above shows you the essential characteristics of strength endurance training.

 Training for hypertrophy